wmo-im/HydroSOS/README.md

 # Hydrological Status and Outlook System

 Hydrological Status and Outlook System (HydroSOS).
 This repository contains code to facilitate common categorisation of status and forecast data for integration into the HydroSOS portal.
-Use the flowchart below to identify the scripts appropriate for your data. **Currently this repository only supports **stream flow** data**.
+Use the flowchart below to identify the scripts appropriate for your data.

 If your data is ***status*** run ```status/statuscalc.py``` followed by ```status/status_to_json.py``` for ***station data*** or ```status/status_to_geotiff.py``` for ***hydrobasin data***.